fangohr/finmag/README.md

 This section will be extended and updated when Marijan pushes finmag images to the finmag DockerHub organisation.

+There are more detailed comments on the installation in [install/README.md](install/README.md).

 How to cite Finmag
 ------------------
-Finmag, University of Southampton, Hans Fangohr and team (2017) zenodo DOI will go here when we make the repository public
+Finmag, Hans Fangohr and team (2017), University of Southampton, (Zenodo DOI will go here when we make the repository public)

 Publications
 ------------